Rank-adaptive structure-preserving model order reduction of Hamiltonian systems: Numerical tests

 where $u_h$ belongs to a finite $\Nf$-dimensional subspace of $\Vcal$, $\nabla_{u}$ is the gradient with respect to the state variable $u_h$ and $\Hcal_h:\r{\Nf}\rightarrow\r{}$ is such that $\Delta x_1\ldots\Delta x_d\Hcal_h$ is a suitable approximation of $\Hcal$.
 Testing \eqref{eq:HamODE} for $\Np$ values $\prmh = \{\prm_j\}_{j=1}^{\Np}$ of the parameter, yields a matrix-valued ODE of the form \eqref{eq:HamSystemMatrix}, where the $j$-th column of the unknown matrix $\Rcal(t)\in\R{\Nf}{\Np}$ is equal to $u_h(t,\prm_j)$ for all $j=1,\ldots,\Np$.

-We validate our adaptive dynamical reduced basis method on several representative Hamiltonian systems of the form \eqref{eq:HamODE}, of increasing complexity, and compare the quality of the adaptive dynamical approach with a reduced model with a global basis.
+We validate our adaptive dynamical reduced basis method on several representative Hamiltonian systems of the form \eqref{eq:HamODE}, of increasing complexity, and compare the quality of the adaptive dynamical approach with a reduced model with a global basis. \bl{The proposed approach, including all the steps introduced in the previous sections, is summarized in Algorithm \ref{algo:summary}}.
 For the global model, we consider the method proposed in \cite[Section 4.2]{peng2016symplectic}, where a reduced basis is built via a complex SVD of a suitable matrix of snapshots and the reduced model is derived via symplectic Galerkin projection onto the space spanned by the global basis.
 We analyze and compare the accuracy, conservation properties and efficiency of the reduced models by monitoring the various quantities.
 To assess the approximation properties of the reduced model, we track the error, in the Frobenius norm, between the full model solution $\Rcal$ and the reduced solution $R$ at any time $t\in\Tcal$, namely

 Moreover, we study the conservation of the Hamiltonian via the relative error in the $\ell^1$-norm in the parameter space $\Sprmh$, that is

 Finally, we monitor the computational cost of the different reduction strategies.
 Throughout, the runtime is defined as the sum of the lengths of the offline and online phases in the case of the complex SVD (global method); while, for the dynamical approaches it is the time required to evolve basis and coefficients \eqref{eq:PRK-ZV} plus the time required to compute the error indicator and update the dimension of the approximating manifold, in the adaptive case.